 - Claim the child tax credit.
 If your income is under $75,000 ($110,000 for joint filers) you are eligible to receive up to $1,000 for any child, stepchild, grandchild, adopted child, or foster child in your care.

 - If necessary, withdraw from your traditional IRA to meet medical emergencies, for education, or to buy a home.
-You can withdraw money from your IRA penalty-free (but not tax-free) before age 59-1/2 to pay for medical expenses that exceed 7-1/2 percent of your income, to pay for health insurance premiums if you are unemployed, to pay for higher education expenses, or to pay up to $10,000 of first-time home-buying expenses.
+You can withdraw money from your IRA penalty-free (but not tax-free) before age 59-1/2 to pay for medical expenses that exceed 10 percent of your income, to pay for health insurance premiums if you are unemployed, to pay for higher education expenses, or to pay up to $10,000 of first-time home-buying expenses.
 If you desperately need money for one of these qualified expenses, your IRA is a place to start.
+(Learn more money moves to make when you learn that you are pregnant.)

-- Before your divorce, find and copy all business tax returns for your spouse’s corporation or partnership.
+Before your divorce, find and copy all business tax returns for your spouse’s corporation or partnership.
 The IRS will not give you copies of your spouse’s business returns if you did not sign them.
+(Here’s what you should bring to your first appointment with a divorce lawyer.)

 - When in doubt about how to file, consider a separate return.
-This ensures that you will not be held liable for the actions of your spouse, if she omits income or overstates expenses.
+This ensures that you will not be held liable for the actions of your spouse, if he omits income or overstates expenses.
 But even if you file a joint return, the innocent spouse provisions of the tax law will protect you if you weren’t aware of the misstatements on the joint return.
+(Learn more about what tax filing status you should use during divorce.)

 - Keep a calendar of the days (and nights) your child spends at your house and at your ex-spouse’s.
 This will provide documentation for the courts and for the IRS (for dependency exemptions and head of household filing status), and also help you avoid disagreements with your ex-spouse about what really happened on a particular day.